umass-gis/workshops/content/agol/attribute-tables.md

 ---
 layout: default
-title: Navigating Attribute Tables
+title: Attribute Tables
 parent: Learn the Basics of AGOL
 nav_order: 5
 ---

-# Navigating Attribute Tables in your Web Map
+# Working with Attribute Tables
 {: .no_toc }

-"All data (tables) have their beauty, but not everyone sees it." -Damian Mingle, probably talking about GIS.
-{: .fs-6 .fw-300 }
+"[Every attribute table] has beauty, but not everyone sees it." -Confucius, probably talking about GIS {: .fs-6 .fw-300 }

 <details open markdown="block">